Understanding Modern Portfolio Theory: Unlocking The Power Of Diversification

 2. Estimation Error

 MPT heavily relies on historical data to estimate risk and return for assets.
-While historical data can provide valuable insights, it may not always reflect future market conditions accurately.
+While historical data can provide valuable insights, it may not always accurately reflect future market conditions.
 Economic factors, technological advancements, and changes in market dynamics can lead to estimation errors.
 For instance, a sudden change in government policy, a disruptive technological breakthrough, or a global health crisis like the COVID-19 pandemic can significantly impact asset values and returns, rendering historical data less relevant for future projections.

 3. Black Swan Events

 MPT assumes that investment returns follow a normal distribution, which implies that extreme events with low probability but high impact are not adequately captured.
-These rare, unpredictable events are often referred to as "black swan" events.
+These rare, unpredictable events are often called "black swan" events.
 Examples include the global financial crisis of 2008, the dot-com bubble burst, or the 2020 market turbulence caused by the pandemic.
 Such events can lead to substantial market volatility, asset price crashes, and sudden losses that MPT may not fully account for in its risk assessment.

 4. Correlation Breakdown